mal5482/2018CS109A_FinalProject_G18/Models.md

 The model with CDRSB_bl as the **only predictor** remains a pretty high predictin accuracy, which demonstrates the importance of CDRSB_bl in classifying the three diagnosis status at baseline.

 ### <a name="cdrsb4"></a> 3) Decision tree and random forest without CDRSB_bl
-We now look at the performace of other predictors when **remove CDRSB_bl** from the dataset.
+We now look at the performace of other predictors when **removing CDRSB_bl** from the dataset.

 ```python
 # Decision tree without CDRSB_bl